• Facebook

 These shrimp are flavorful enough to serve as a main course next to rice and a simple vegetable.
 However, you can also make shrimp tacos, pasta, and more with pan seared shrimp.

-• Grains - Add shrimp to grain bowls made from barley and farro with roasted vegetables.
+- Grains - Add shrimp to grain bowls topped with shrimp and roasted vegetables.
+Learn how to cook barley

-• Pasta - Toss shrimp into pasta with marinara or buttered egg noodles.
-Add shrimp to cold pasta salads.
+- Pasta - Toss shrimp into pasta with marinara or buttered Instant Pot egg noodles.
+Add shrimp to cold pasta salads or try garlic shrimp pasta with arugula lemon pesto.

 Seasoning Suggestions